 We specialize in working with start-ups and small and medium enterprises, to help them develop, scale-up and commercialize their ideas, products, and processes.

-We are supported by industry partners and and governed by an Advisory Board of industry experts.
+We are supported by industry partners and governed by an Advisory Board of industry experts.
 Click here to meet the Board.

 As Canada’s only National Technology Access Centre for Natural Products and Cannabis, we are uniquely positioned to help our clients leverage government funding programs and supports for our services.
 Click here to see our funding history.

 Loyalist College was the first college in Canada to have a laboratory licensed by Health Canada to conduct cannabis research and analytical testing, and the first college in Ontario to have a research license renewed for five years and analytical license renewed for three years.

-COMING SOON: Fall 2021 will feature enlarged capacity for the Centre, as our laboratory space expands to 5,100 square feet and we are in the process of installing $1.5M of new equipment.
+COMING SOON: Our laboratory space has expanded to 5,100 square feet and we are in the process of installing $1.5M of new equipment.

 VIEW OUR LATEST WEBINARS